 These are all mainly undistinguished buildings.
 Perhaps the most interesting block of flats is Number 70, Aberdeen Court, opposite the church on the east side of the outer circle.
 The flats were erected in the 1920s by a speculative builder and the block sports balconies and Dutch style gables.
 The same builder also constructed several adjacent houses.
 One of these, Number 72, is built onto the side of Aberdeen Court and was said to have been occupied by the builder and his family.

-Aberdeen Park’s outstanding building is St Saviour’s Church, which is the only Grade 1 listed building in Islington.
+Aberdeen Park’s outstanding building is St Saviour’s Church.
 Completed in 1866 to a design by William White, St Saviour’s echoes the contemporary Oxford movement and Pre-Raphaelites.
 Its proportions, brick adornment and tile motifs remind the observer of Keble College, Oxford.
 John Betjeman, the poet, has recalled how he worshipped at the church as a boy with his family, who lived in nearby Highbury New Park.

 Unfortunately, as Highbury’s fortunes declined, attendance at St Saviour’s all but vanished.
 The church was closed and almost abandoned for many years, and its physical condition deteriorated.
 It was probably during this period that the decoration on the ceiling faded so that it is now barely detectable.
 However, in the early 1980s funds were found to restore the building’s fabric and make it safe for use.
 In 1988 it became the home of the Florence Trust, a charity established by the English artist Patrick Hamilton (who lived and worked in Florence, Italy) to provide a peaceful space for artists to develop their work.
 Today, the handsome building of St Saviour’s has a new role in the community for which it has been a focal point since Aberdeen Park’s early days.

 St Saviour's Church (home of the Florence Trust)